 The older we get, the more important our cardiovascular health.
 When it comes to aerobic training, how you exercise is just as important as how often you exercise.
 The heart rate zone model is a popular approach to monitoring your endurance training.
-There are five heart rate zones ranging from 1 being low intensity to 5 being maximal effort.
+Five heart rate zones range from 1 being low intensity to 5 being maximal effort.
 In this article, we delve into the benefits of Zone 2 HR training.

 What Is Heart Rate Zone 2?

 Zone 2 puts your heart rate at 60 to 70 percent of your maximum heart rate (HR max).
 While an estimation, a widely used equation to find your HR max is 200 minus your age.

 Here’s an example of how to heart rate max and zone 2 for a 40-year-old…

 HR max = 220 – 40 = 180 beats per minute (bpm)